Stahlfeder: Tekkou Hikuudan

-Stahlfeder: Tekkou Hikuudan is a 1996 Japanese video game released for the Sony PlayStation.
-It is a vertical scrolling shooting game developed and published by Santos.
+is a 1996 Japanese vertical scrolling shooter video game developed and published by Santos for the PlayStation.
+In the game, players assume the role of one the Allied Nation's four best pilots controlling a fighter plane in order to end the war against the invading Imperial Alliance.
 The game was generally poorly received by critics at the time and has since become an obscure title for the system.

-Development

-The game was shown off at PlayStation Expo '96 in Tokyo.
-There it was shown off alongside another vertically scrolling shooting game, Gunbird by Atlus.

-Developer Santos only made three games for the PlayStation before folding.

-The game features parallax scrolling, and polygons for several enemies and bosses in the game.